Prateek307/Prateek.github.io/README.md

 Despite efforts to improve user controls, privacy remains a contentious issue for Facebook.
 Commercially, Facebook's influence grew with its expansion beyond students in 2006, facilitating direct consumer engagement and advertising innovations.
 The company's IPO in 2012 raised $16 billion, marking a significant financial milestone and underlining its market dominance.
 Strategic acquisitions like Instagram and WhatsApp expanded its service portfolio, enhancing its market presence.
 Facebook's impact extends beyond social networking, playing pivotal roles in political movements globally, from U.S. elections to protests in Colombia and Egypt.
 The platform's API opened opportunities for third-party developers, fostering a robust app ecosystem and generating substantial revenue.
 </p>
 <p>
 In recent years, Facebook rebranded as Meta Platforms in 2021, signaling a shift towards developing the metaverse—a virtual reality environment promising new interactive possibilities.
-Facebook/Meta Platforms has evolved from a university-based social network into a global powerhouse, reshaping communication, commerce, and societal interactions.
+Facebook/Meta Platforms has evolved from a university-based social network into a global powerhouse, reshaping communication, commerce, and societal interactions.[1][2]
 </p>
 </div>